Licensed vehicles can only be driven by holders of 'private hire' or hackney carriage drivers' licences.

-All of the hackney carriage vehicle licences available in York are currently allocated - please write to out Taxi licencing team if you would like to be added to the waiting list.
+All of the hackney carriage vehicle licences available in York are currently allocated - please write to out Taxi licensing team if you would like to be added to the waiting list.

 Applying for a vehicle licence